Free worldwide shipping on every order

 The Evidence-Based Bottom Line

-The safety profile is excellent across all Fitzpatrick types, the contraindication list is short, and the treatment requires minimal clinician time (can be delegated to trained staff).
-For practices committed to comprehensive, evidence-based dermatological care, PBM integration represents both a clinical enhancement and a significant revenue opportunity — with equipment ROI typically achieved within 1–2 months through add-on services alone.
+The safety profile is excellent across all Fitzpatrick types, the contraindication list is short, and the treatment requires minimal clinician time once staff are trained.
+For practices committed to comprehensive, evidence-based dermatological care, PBM integration can be a strong clinical enhancement when the room workflow and patient education are clear.

 Share this article